1 question: I'm out of town - how can I buy a bass from you?

 Sales contract: instruments and bows are not returnable if they have either been on approval to the buyer or are sold as-is (the approval period = return period).
 No discounts apply after the invoice has been issued.

 Appraisals: QBC does not have an appraiser on staff but can provide a statement of recommendation of insured value at no extra charge on instruments purchased at QBC, if the value of the instrument is higher than the price on your sales receipt.
 In most cases, your paid invoice or sales receipt is appropriate valuation for insurance purposes.
 There is no need for a separate appraisal, especially on a brand-new instrument or one you have just purchased: the replacement value is equal to what you just paid.
-In some circumstances, usually antique instruments or those deeply discounted, the replacement value may not be apparent from the price you paid, and we can indicate that by writing an appraisal.
+In some circumstances, usually antique instruments or those deeply discounted, the replacement value may not be apparent from the price you paid, and we can indicate that by writing a recommendation of insured value.
 If you are financing your instrument through a third party (such as the Musicians' Credit Union), they will require an appraisal from outside QBC (you will have to take the instrument elsewhere to have it appraised).

 Valuing an instrument for private sale, or purchase from a private party: this would represent a conflict of interest for us and is not offered.